 Christmas Tree Competition

-Waterside WI recently produced an unusual tree for the silent auction at the Christmas Tree Festival organised by Hythe 2000 at St John’s Church, Hythe.
+Waterside WI recently produced a ‘natural Christmas tree’ for the silent auction at the Christmas Tree Festival organised by Hythe 2000 at St John’s Church, Hythe.